Documentation Guidelines

 Note

-• If you’re working on a fresh local copy of the TARDIS repository, you might need to do python setup.py develop before executing these commands.
+• If you’re working on a fresh local copy of the TARDIS repository, you might need to do pip install -e . before executing these commands.

 • Use DISABLE_NBSPHINX=1 make html to disable notebook rendering (fast mode).